holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * pam_unix

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies-default-number-of-rounds}
-Out of the box crypt (glibc) supports MD5, SHA-256 and SHA-512, I wouldn't bother looking at DES, and MD5 is common but weak.
+Out of the box, crypt (glibc) supports MD5, SHA-256 and SHA-512, I wouldn't bother looking at DES, and MD5 is common but weak.
 You can also use the blowfish cipher via the bcrypt KDF with a little more work (a few minutes).
 The default of SHA-512 (in debian) enables salted passwords.
-The SHA family of hashing functions are to fast for password hashing.
+The SHA family of hashing functions are too fast for password hashing.
 Crypt applies key stretching to slow brute-force cracking attempts down.
 The default number of rounds [have not changed](https://access.redhat.com/articles/1519843) in at least 9 years, so it is well worth modifying the number to keep up with hardware advancements.
-There are some [details](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot) to work out what the factor should be, provided by OWASP in the MembershipReboot section in the Web Applications chapter.
+There are some [details](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot) to work out what the factor should be, as provided by OWASP in the MembershipReboot section in the Web Applications chapter.
 The [default number of rounds](https://en.wikipedia.org/wiki/Passwd) are as follows:

 * MD5: 1000 rounds
 * Blowfish: 64 rounds
 * SHA-[256, 512]: 5000 rounds

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies-owasp-advice}
 The OWASP advice says we should double the rounds every subsequent two years.
-So for the likes of SHA in 2007 having 5000 rounds, we should be looking at increasing this to `160000` in the year 2017, so if you are still with the default, you are a long way behind and it is time to do some serious key stretching.
+So, for the likes of SHA in 2007 having 5000 rounds, we should be looking at increasing this to `160000` in the year 2017, if you are still using the default, you are a long way behind, and it is time to do some serious key stretching.

 ![](images/KeyStretching.png)

 How can you tell which algorithm you are using, salt size, number of iterations for the computed password, etc?
 The [crypt 3](http://man7.org/linux/man-pages/man3/crypt.3.html#NOTES) man page explains it all.
 By default a Debian install will be using SHA-512 which is better than MD5 and the smaller SHA-256.
 Don't take my word for it though, just have a look at the `/etc/shadow` file.
 I explain the file format below.

-Now by default I did not have a “rounds” option in my `/etc/pam.d/common-password` module-arguments.
+By default, I did not have a “rounds” option in my `/etc/pam.d/common-password` module-arguments.
 Having a large iteration count (number of times the encryption algorithm is run (key stretching)) and an attacker not knowing what that number is, will slow down a brute-force attack.

 You can increase the `rounds` by overriding the default in `/etc/pam.d/common-passwowrd`.
 You override the default by adding the rounds field and the value you want to use, as seen below.